vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 ## Introduction

 The Amazon Billing Source is a [Vanus Connector][vc] which aims to convert billing data to a CloudEvent.
-The Amazon Billing Source use [AWS Cost Explorer][awsbill] api pull yesterday data at fix time.
+The Amazon Billing Source uses [AWS Cost Explorer][awsbill] api and pulls billing data from the previous day at a fixed time.

 The billing data is converted to: